surface-ui/surface_formatter/README.md

 See `mix surface.format` for documentation of flags and configuration options.

-## Formatting Rules
+## Formatting rules

-The formatter mostly follows these basic rules.
+The formatter mostly follows these rules:

 - Only formats code inside of `~H"""` blocks.
 - Child nodes are indented 2 spaces in from their parent.